-Ambarella, Inc. (AMBA) CEO Fermi Wang on Q3 2021 Results - Earnings Call Transcript

 Casey Eichler

 Thank you, Fermi and good afternoon, everyone.
-Today, I will review the financial highlights for the third quarter of fiscal year 2021 ending October 31 and provide a financial outlook for our fourth quarter ending January 31, 2021.
+Today, I will review the financial highlights for the third quarter of fiscal year 2021 ended October 31 and provide financial outlook for our fourth quarter.

 During the call, I'll discuss non-GAAP results and ask that you refer to today's press release for a detailed reconciliation of GAAP to non-GAAP results.
 For non-GAAP reporting, we have eliminated stock-based compensation expense adjusted for the impact of taxes.
 Our revenue of $56.1 million was above the high-end of our original guidance.
 This represents an increase of 12% from Q2 and a decrease of 17% when compared to the same quarter of the prior year.
-In Q3 on a sequential basis, automotive revenue and other increased while Security decreased.
+In Q3, on a sequential basis, automotive revenue and other increased while Security decreased.

-Non-GAAP gross margin for Q3 was 62.7% compared to 62.4% in the preceding quarter and remained above the high-end of our guidance primarily due to customer mix as revenue from the two largest professional security companies in China remained at low levels.
+Non-GAAP gross margin for Q3 was 62.7% compared to 62.4% in the preceding quarter and remained above the high-end of our guidance primarily due to customer mix as revenue from the two large professional security companies in China remained at low levels.
 Margins were also supported by continued operational execution in a challenging environment.

-Non-GAAP operating expense for the third quarter was $32.4 million, compared to $30.2 million for the previous quarter.
-OPEX was slightly above the mid-point of our guidance range and the sequential increase was primarily due to additional chip development costs and higher employee related costs outside the US as normal activity resumed.
-Other income of $673,000 was due primarily to lower interest income as rates continue to remain low.
-Non-GAAP net income for Q3 was $3.3 million, or $0.09 per share compared with non-GAAP net income of $2.1 million, or $0.06 per share in the second quarter.
-In the third quarter the non-GAAP earnings per share were based on 35.8 million diluted shares as compared to 35.4 million diluted shares in the prior quarter.
+Non-GAAP operating expense for the third quarter was $32.4 million, compared to $30.2 million in the previous quarter.
+OpEx was slightly above the mid-point of our guidance range and the consequence of the increase was primarily due to additional chip development expenses and higher employee related costs outside of the U.S. as normal activity resumed.
+Other income of $673,000 was due primarily to lower interest income as rates continued to remain low.
+Non-GAAP net income for Q3 was $3.3 million, or $0.09 per share compared to net income of $2.1 million, or $0.06 per share in the second quarter.
+In the third quarter, the non-GAAP earnings per share was based on 35.8 million diluted shares as compared to 35.4 million in the prior quarter.

-Total headcount at the end of the third quarter was 766 with about 81% of employees in engineering.
+Total headcount at the end of third quarter was 766 with about 81% of employees in engineering.
 Approximately 69% of our total headcount is located in Asia.
 Cash and marketable securities were $423.6 million up from $410.7 million at the end of the second quarter.
-In Q3 we had positive operating cash flow of $13.1 million.
-Total accounts receivable at the end of Q3 were $24.1 million or 39 days sales outstanding.
-This compares to accounts receivable of $23.3 million or 42 days sales outstanding at the end of the prior quarter.
+In Q3, we had positive operating cash flow of $13.1 million.
+Total accounts receivable at the end of Q3 were $24.1 million, or 39 days sales outstanding.
+This compares to $23.3 million, or 42 days sales outstanding in the prior quarter.
 Net inventory at the end of the third quarter was $23.7 million compared to $23.9 million at the end of the previous quarter.
-Days of inventory decreased to 102 days in Q3 from 109 days in Q2.
+Days of revenue increased to 102 days in Q3 from 109 days in Q2.

-We did not purchase any shares of common stock in Q3.
+We did not repurchase any shares in the third quarter.
 In May, Ambarella's Board of Directors approved an extension of the current $50.0 million repurchase program for an additional twelve months ending June 30, 2021.
-As of today, there remained $49.0 million available from the $50 million repurchase agreement authorized through June 30, 2021.
-We had two 10% plus revenue customers in Q3.
-WT Microelectronics, a fulfillment partner serving multiple customers, came in at 62% of revenue and Chicony, a Taiwanese ODM who manufacturers for multiple customers, came in at 18%.
-I will now discuss the outlook for the fourth quarter of FY21.
-Our visibility has improved but we remain on guard for risks related to the pandemic and geopolitical factors.
-Furthermore, as the semiconductor industry supply chain tightens, our operations team remains vigilant in their efforts to manage manufacturing lead-times and on-time deliveries.
-We have seen some customer requests for order pull-ins and orders placed inside our lead-times.

-Design activity is at record levels.
+As of today, there remained $49.0 million available for repurchase.
+We had two customers over 10% of revenue in Q3.
+WT Microelectronics, fulfillment partner serving multiple customers, came in at 62% of revenue and Chicony, a Taiwanese ODM who manufacture for multiple customers, came in at 18%.

+I will now discuss the outlook for Q4 FY21.
+Our visibility has improved, but we remain on guard for risk related to the pandemic and geopolitical factors.
+Furthermore, as the semiconductor industry supply chain tightens, our operations teams remain vigilant in their efforts to manage manufacturing lead-times and on-time deliveries.
+We have seen some customer’s request order pull-ins and orders placed within our lead-times.
+CV design activity is at record highs.

 In our prior earnings calls we estimated two professional security camera customers in China, had pulled-in roughly $10 million of revenue from FY21 to FY20.
-As they continue their video processor inventory reduction we expect their orders will remain weak, offset to some degree by a ramp of computer vision SoC orders.
+As they continue their video processor inventory reduction, we expect their orders will remain weak, offset to some degree by a ramp of computer vision SoC orders.
 During Q3, these two customers combined remained in the mid-single digit percent of our total revenue, which will likely be the trough for the foreseeable future.
 Based on these factors and our best judgement at the current time, we expect total revenue for the fourth quarter ending January 31, 2021 to be in the range of $56 million to $60 million.
 Automotive revenue is benefiting from an early CV ramp and a post pandemic rebound, and we expect auto will be up at least 20% on both a sequential and year-over-year basis.
 We anticipate security camera revenue will be up in the low double digits sequentially.
 Following a normal seasonal pattern, “Other” revenue is expected to decline sequentially.

 We estimate Q4 non-GAAP gross margin to be between 59% and 61% compared to 62.7% in the third quarter, with product and customer mix the primary driver of this change.
 We expect non-GAAP OPEX in the fourth quarter to be relatively flat in a range between $31.0 and $33.0 million.
 Q4 other income should be modeled around $500,000.
 The Q4 non-GAAP tax rate should be modeled at approximately 10%.
 We estimate our diluted share count for Q4 to be approximately 36.3 million shares.
 Ambarella is registered to participate in virtual conferences in Q4 including Wells Fargo, Imperial Capital, UBS, Barclays, MKM and Needham.
 Ambarella will also be hosting virtual CES meetings between January 11 and January 22; please contact Louis for more details on these events.